MindWise on Campus®

 - Appropriate for students across colleges, universities, and graduate programs

-- Reporting feature allows you to track training completion
+- Automatic weekly reports allow you to track course completion

 - Promotes a wide range of local and national mental health resources